hackergrrl/art-of-readme/README-fr.md

 It is said that those who do not study their history are doomed to make its mistakes again.
 Developers have been writing documentation for quite some number of years.
-It would be wasteful to not look back a little bit and see what people did right before Node.
+It would be wasteful to not look back a little bit and see what people did right before Node.js.

-Perl, for all of the flak it receives, is in some ways the spiritual grandparent of Node.
+Perl, for all of the flak it receives, is in some ways the spiritual grandparent of Node.js.
 Both are high-level scripting languages, adopt many UNIX idioms, fuel much of the internet, and both feature a wide module ecosystem.

 It so turns out that the [monks](http://perlmonks.org) of the Perl community